 Maximum Territory Pick

-Foot for foot, the Sportsman 267 OE provides a shocking amount of deck space.
-When we fished aboard the prototype 267 OE this summer, there were five anglers aboard.
-Yet thanks to the open bow cockpit and bowdeck, the spacious aft cockpit, the aft deck, and the svelte console with enough deck space to cast while standing next to it, we never felt cramped.
+Foot for foot, the Sportsman Masters 267 OE provides a shocking amount of deck space.
+When we fished aboard this boat there were five anglers aboard.
+Yet thanks to the open bow cockpit and bowdeck, the spacious aft cockpit, the aft deck (the center seat seen above folds flush into the deck), and the svelte console with enough deck space to cast while standing next to it, we never felt cramped.

 If you can’t make those long runs to the hot bite you won’t be happy with your boat, so range is an important consideration.
 As a matter of safety, you should always plan on a 10-percent fuel reserve at minimum.
 So in order to figure out maximum range for any given boat you may be considering, take the fuel capacity and first multiply it by 0.9.
 Then, multiply the remaining fuel capacity in gallons by the boat’s cruising mpg, to determine range in miles.